Uniformity in association schemes and coherent configurations: cometric Q-antipodal schemes and linked systems: Abstract

-{ {\sc Abstract}.
-Inspired by some intriguing examples, we study uniform association schemes and uniform coherent configurations.
-Perhaps the most important subclass of these objects is the class of cometric Q-antipodal association schemes.
-The concept of a cometric association scheme (the dual version of a distance-regular graph) is well-known; however, until recently it has not been studied well outside the area of distance-regular graphs.
-Uniformity is a concept introduced by Higman, but this likewise has not been well-studied.
+Inspired by some intriguing examples, we study uniform association schemes and uniform coherent configurations, including cometric Q-antipodal association schemes.
 After a review of imprimitivity, we show that an imprimitive association scheme is uniform if and only if it is dismantlable, and we cast these schemes in the broader context of certain --- uniform --- coherent configurations.
-We also give a third characterization of uniform schemes in terms of the Krein parameters, and derive information on the primitive idempotents of such a scheme.}
+We also give a third characterization of uniform schemes in terms of the Krein parameters, and derive information on the primitive idempotents of such a scheme.

-{ In the second half of the paper, we apply these results to cometric association schemes.
+In the second half of the paper, we apply these results to cometric association schemes.
 We show that each such scheme is uniform if and only if it is Q-antipodal, and derive results on the parameters of the subschemes and dismantled schemes of cometric Q-antipodal schemes.
 We revisit the correspondence between uniform indecomposable three-class schemes and linked systems of symmetric designs, and show that these are cometric Q-antipodal.
 We obtain a characterization of cometric Q-antipodal four-class schemes in terms of only a few parameters, and show that any strongly regular graph with a (``non-exceptional") strongly regular decomposition gives rise to such a scheme.
 Hemisystems in generalized quadrangles provide interesting examples of such decompositions.
-We finish with a short discussion of five-class schemes as well as a list of all feasible parameter sets for cometric Q-antipodal four-class schemes with at most six fibres and fibre size at most 2000, and describe the known examples.\\}
+We finish with a short discussion of five-class schemes as well as a list of all feasible parameter sets for cometric Q-antipodal four-class schemes with at most six fibres and fibre size at most 2000, and describe the known examples.
+Most of these examples are related to groups, codes, and geometries.